Categories: Soup and Stew

 What to serve with your arroz caldo

-Arroz caldo can be served either as a standalone dish or as a side to round out your meal.
+Arroz caldo can be served either as a standalone dish or as a side dish to round out your meal.
 At breakfast, we would eat this with steamed buns (like siopao) or dumplings (siomai).

 It’s a great party food that can be enjoyed alongside classics like lumpia, pancit, and lechon manok.
 We also like this as a side to Filipino bbq skewers and noodles.